 The new supply wave and the evolving dynamics of the Global LNG trade

 - Andrew Walker, VP Strategy, Cheniere Marketing.
-Reading, United Kingdom
+London, United Kingdom

 Is Floating LNG Changing the Landscape Forever?